 Many ab workouts for women are geared toward toning superficial muscles.
 When it comes to ab strength, what is most important is actually working on the deep, core muscles.
 These are what support you in your day-to-day activities and help eliminate problems, such as joint issues, weight control, and back pain.

 Back pain can be particularly debilitating.
 However, it is important to remember that sometimes your back pain can be caused by sitting down at work all day.
 If you work in an office, sitting in an office chair for prolonged periods of time can make your back pain worse.
 There are solutions out there, however.
 For example, some people have found that orthopedic office chairs can make back pain more manageable.
 Of course, it is also important to try to move around at regular intervals in the workplace too.
+There are other ways to ease a sore back too.
+Researching chiropractors for back pain can help you to source an experienced professional with the expertise to improve your posture.

 So, that being said, are there any ab workouts that can ease your back pain?
 Well, by working deep-tissue muscles, the superficial (think six-pack) ones will also be toned, meaning that you’ll improve your body’s health at the same time.
 At Ab Workouts for Women, we’ve tried just about every ab exercise imaginable and the plank has proven the most successful of ab workouts for women.
 Those looking to manage their back and chronic pain may also want to investigate the benefits of what many consider to be the best CBD oil UK for themselves.